PlacesSkip to the content

 Exterior of Bee Jay Recording Studios on Eggleston Avenue in Orlando in 1977 at the time of the grand opening.

 As the sky seemed to be falling in on his business dreams, Eric’s band was having problems of its own and disbanded that fall.
 “My band had reached their peak locally and it was time to move ahead with a new identity.
-I decided to downsize to a 3 piece group which would have the potential of making serious money.
+I decided to downsize to a 3-piece group which would have the potential of making serious money.
 The name I came up with for the new band was ‘Little Willie And The Adolescents.’
 It was a strange name since, in truth, there was nobody in the band called Willie until I later assumed the dubious honor.”
 Two charted records by the new group in the year that followed proved Schabacker’s decision to be wise.

 Despite his previous success promoting The Starfires, Eric’s efforts to transform the Tener recording labels into something of substance proved to be an over ambitious dream which ended with a painful awakening.
-“It was a double whammy loosing Bob to the draft and watching the Tener dream fade at exactly the same time.
+“It was a double whammy losing Bob to the draft and watching the Tener dream fade at exactly the same time.
 The only real choice I had if I wanted to stay in the music business was to take over the booking agency and, with a little luck, turn the Tener Record labels into something other than what I previously had in mind,” said Schabacker.

 By early 1967 Bee Jay Booking Agency had moved into a warehouse on Alden Road across the lake from the Orlando Youth Center.
 The new location included offices for the agency as well as a new 4 track recording studio which was designed to produce booking demos for Bee Jay’s roster of artists.
 In the years that followed, Bee Jay Booking Agency would become a domineering force in both Central Florida and throughout the state by virtually taking over the youth center, school and college markets.
 It was nothing, for example, for a single campus like the University of Florida to host upwards of a dozen Bee Jay bands after a football game.